 Mathilda, a 12-year-old girl, is reluctantly taken in by Léon, a professional assassin, after her family is murdered.
-Léon and Mathilda form an unusual relationship, as she becomes his protégée and learns the assassin's trade.
+An unusual relationship forms as she becomes his protégée and learns the assassin's trade.

 Abducted on a rainy night in 1988, the obnoxious drunk, Oh Dae-Su, much to his surprise, wakes up locked in a windowless and dilapidated hotel room, for an unknown reason.
-There, his invisible and pitiless captors will feed him, clothe him and sedate him to avoid committing suicide, and as his only companion and a window to the world is the TV in his stark cell, the only thing that helps Oh Dae-Su keep going is his daily journal.
-But then, unexpectedly, after fifteen long years in captivity, the perplexed prisoner is deliberately released, encouraged to track down his tormentor to finally get his retribution.
-Nevertheless, who would hate Oh Dae-Su so much he would deny him of a quick and clean death?Written by
+There, his invisible and pitiless captors will feed him, clothe him, and sedate him to avert a desperate suicide--and as his only companion and a window to the world is the TV in his stark cell--the only thing that helps Oh Dae-Su keep going is his daily journal.
+Then, unexpectedly, after fifteen long years in captivity, the perplexed prisoner is deliberately released, encouraged to track down his tormentor to finally get his retribution.
+However, who would hate Oh Dae-Su so much he would deny him of a quick and clean death?Written by

 735 of 1,012 people found this review helpful.

 Was this review helpful to you?